fazlizekiqi/elasticsearch-springboot/README.md

  - Docker version 20.10.10

-###Useful links
+### Useful links
  - https://www.elastic.co/guide/en/kibana/current/docker.html
  - https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html
  - https://www.youtube.com/watch?v=gS_nHTWZEJ8&t=2s

-Alternative: You can download elasticsearch and kibana directly in our local without the need of Docker but since we need to also have an elasticsearch environment for testing purposes we will be using Docker.
+Alternative: You can download elasticsearch and kibana directly in your local without the need of Docker but since we need to also have an elasticsearch environment for testing purposes we will be using Docker.

 Create user defined network (useful for connecting to other services attached to the same network (e.g. Kibana)):
 ```sh